Homemade Chocolate Apples

 - Slow Cooker Brown Sugar Sausage, Apples and Onions by Hot Eats and Cool Reads

 - Caramel Apple Cobbler by Serena Bakes Simply From Scratch

 Now, let’s talk chocolate.
 For these particular apples I used a combination of melted white chocolate, semi-sweet chocolate, peanut butter chips, dried cranberries and chopped pecan, then I just decorated how I felt at the time.
 Here is how they are decorated in the picture below from left to right:

 - Coated the entire apple in white chocolate, drizzled semi-sweet chocolate on the top and sprinkled pecans.

-- Coated the entire apple in semi-sweet chocolate, drizzled white chocolate and peanut butter.
+- Coated the entire apple in semi-sweet chocolate, drizzled white chocolate and peanut butter in a diamond pattern.